 M: Jeunet who did Amelie and City of Lost Children because I love overall primitive sensitivities and fashion.
 The visuals are stunning and Gaultier’s costumes are mesmerizing.
 I love the way he married fashion with his film.

 What do I despise?
 I despise artists who don’t give us anything to think about.
 I don’t watch television.
-I only watch movies on television.
+So, I only watch movies on television.

 E: What are you currently working on and what are some recent past projects?

 I also have a feature film production company called Opus Magnus.
 So I’m in the works of pitching.